 Another benefit of the Park Hopper option is spending more hours per day in the theme parks.
 Since each park has different opening and closing hours, getting a Park Hopper is a good way to extend your day (particularly in the off-season when parks close earlier) or spend more time in Magic Kingdom.
 Magic Kingdom often closes 2-3 hours later than the other parks, so you squeeze a couple more hours out of day by starting your day in Animal Kingdom (for example) and heading to Magic Kingdom once Animal Kingdom closes.

 Because of these two things, we generally recommend purchasing the Park Hopper option.
 While it does cost more, if you’re buying multiple day tickets, you might be surprised to learn that the extra cost is insignificant.
-Currently, a discounted 7-day Walt Disney World Adult Park Hopper Ticket is $481 after tax.
-Now, that’s a lot of money.
+Currently, a discounted 7-day Walt Disney World Adult Park Hopper Ticket will cost around $490 after tax, with some dates costing more and some costing less.
+Obviously, that’s a lot of money.

-However, compare it to a 1-day Park Hopper ticket directly from Disney, which is $181.35 after tax (during regular season).
+However, compare it to a 1-day Park Hopper ticket directly from Disney, which cost over $180 after tax.
 For less than the price of three 1-day tickets, you can purchase a 7-day discounted Park Hopper.
 That 7-day ticket works out to being less than $70/day!

 Other multi-day tickets offer similar savings, so be sure to look at the prices of other multi-day Walt Disney World tickets and do some comparison shopping to see just how much you can save.
 Walt Disney World advertises that “the more you play, the less you pay per day” and this is definitely true.